 Income Support Payment Suspension-For every Failure to meet a Mutual Obligation Requirement, job seekers/participants will have their Income Support Payment Suspended and be given a Re-engagement Requirement, which they must generally meet in order to lift the Suspension.
-Once Payment Suspension is lifted, this will enable reporting of income to DHS.
+Once Payment Suspension is lifted, this will enable reporting of income to Services Australia.
 The job seeker/participant will then receive full back-pay for the period their payment was suspended, subject to other provisions of the Social Security Law.
+From 7 December 2020, payment suspensions are no longer immediate when a job seeker fails to meet a requirement.
+Job seekers now have two business days Resolution Time, to contact their provider to discuss and, if required, address the failure to avoid having their payment put on hold.